 In 1919, twelve women of Staunton and Augusta County interested in organizing a garden club met and drafted a constitution and Articles of Incorporation for the Augusta Garden Club which stated, “The purpose for which the club is formed shall be the study and culture of flowers, and the study of landscape gardening and allied subjects.”
 The Augusta Garden Club was one of the charter members of the Garden Club of Virginia, which was organized in May 1920.
 Seven years later, the club joined the Garden Club of America, and it continues to enjoy a close affiliation with both organizations.
-Three members, Emily Smith (1928-30), Lee Cochran (1972-74) and Deedy Bumgardner (2004-06) have served as the GCV President and several members have held other positions within the Garden Club of Virginia and the Garden Club of America.
+Three members, Emily Smith (1928-30), Lee Cochran (1972-74) and Deedy Bumgardner (2004-06) have served as the GCV President and numerous other members have held other positions within the Garden Club of Virginia and the Garden Club of America.

-The purpose of the club has remained unchanged: to “stimulate the knowledge and love of gardening.”
-Its members include avid gardeners with a depth of horticultural knowledge, creative and talented flower arrangers, and leaders in the field of conservation.
+Club members include avid gardeners with a depth of horticultural knowledge, creative and talented flower arrangers, and leaders in the field of conservation.
 Following the tradition of its founders, members delight in sharing knowledge with each other through flower arranging classes, flower shows, horticulture exhibits, educational programs open to the public, and club programs.
 In addition to its signature Project Dogwood, the Augusta Garden Club has initiated and supported numerous community programs and projects throughout the past 100 years.

 A few of the past projects are: